ericleslie/EricLeslie.com/src/documents/portrait-photography.html.md

  * **Tons of Images**
  Just like time limits, you're not paying for a package of say 5 images.
 You get everything I shoot and each photo is hand processed.
 It depends on how long we shoot, but trust me, you get a lot of shots.
- * **Order Prints A La Carte**
- You can order prints in any combination of size, medium and quantity right off the online gallery from a professional lab.
-This is really convenient for family members who would like prints of their own.
-All prints are made at a Pro Lab, where print quality is excellent and they will last a lifetime using museum-rated archival papers and inks.
-There is not comparison with prints made at your local retail store.
  * **Free Online Gallery**
  All of your images are available in an online gallery, forever.
 There are no time limits so you can rest assured that your images are backed-up in state of the art cloud storage.
 Prints will always be available as well.
  * **Personal Usage Rights**
  You are free to use the images how ever you like, so long as it's personal (non-commercial).
 So you can share them on Facebook or post them to your blog.
- * **Free Print Rights**
- You are free to print any of the images yourself.
-If you want the absolute best quality and printing options, order premium prints from the online gallery.
+I deliver Facebook sized images in a link for you download.
+ * **Order Prints A La Carte**
+ You can order prints in any combination of size, medium and quantity right off the online gallery from a professional lab.
+This is really convenient for family members who would like prints of their own.
+All prints are made at a Pro Lab, where print quality is excellent and they will last a lifetime using museum-rated archival papers and inks.
+There is not comparison with prints made at your local retail store.
+ * **HD Photos with Every Print**
+ For every print ordered, I make the High Definition images for those poses available to you at no extra charge.

 <br>